Maersks Net Profit Sinks Amid Red Sea Attacks - UrduPoint

 Turnover fell 13 percent to $12.4 billion, slightly lower than forecast by analysts surveyed by financial data firm FactSet.

-The company, however, raised its outlook for the full year, citing higher demand and increased rates and costs due to the supply chain disruptions in the Red Sea.
+The company raised, however, its outlook for the full year, citing higher demand and increased rates.

 It now expects an underlying core profit ranging between $4 billion and $6 billion, up from $1 billion-$6 billion previously.